-dump 0u /dev/rp1 check -l /dev/rp1
+dump 0u /dev/rp0 ncheck /dev/rp0

-The check will come in handy in case it is necessary to resore individual files from this dump.
+The ncheck will come in handy in case it is necessary to restore individual files from this dump.
 Incremental dumps should then be taken when desired by:

 dump

 When the incremental dumps get cumbersome, a new complete dump should be taken.
 In this way, a restore requires loading of the complete dump tape and only the latest incremental tape.